Select Page

 So what’s the real story?

-In short, it depends where you are.
+In short, it depends on where you are.
 In the United States, the prison classification system ranges from Supermax prisons (which house those who are considered a threat to national security), to minimum security prisons (which are often work-oriented and typically house those convicted of less serious offenses).

 The common theme: restrictions on personal freedom and privacy.